 Loan Data Analysis and Visualization using Lending Club Data

-LendingClub, Corp LC is the first and largest online Peer-to-Peer (“P2P”) platform to facilitate lending and borrowing of unsecured loans ranging from $1,000 to $35,000.
+LendingClub, data shows Corp LC is the first and largest online Peer-to-Peer (“P2P”) platform to facilitate lending and borrowing of unsecured loans ranging from $1,000 to $35,000.
 Aiming at providing lower cost transaction fees than other financial intermediaries, LendingClub hit the highest IPO in the tech sector in 2014.

 This project analyzes the personal loan payment dataset of LendingClub Corp, LC, available on Kaggle.com (click here) to better understand the best borrower profile for investors.